 4. Interstate Blood Bank

-Interstate Blood Bank has dozens of locations primarily located in the Eastern half of the United States and Texas.
+Interstate Blood Bank, which is part of Grifols, has dozens of locations primarily located in the Eastern half of the United States and Texas.

 They’ve been in business since 1949.
 Compensation differs based on the location where you’re donating.